spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 - Can be accessed from any console
 - Physically housed in Command

 “Hello!
 I would love to help you.
-Unfortunately, I have direct orders from the Captain to let you suffer.”
+Unfortunately, I have orders from the Director to let you suffer.”

 The Station AI automates low-level drone maintenance around the station and controls all the day-to-day mechanical issues like artificial gravity, station rotation, orbital mechanics, communications with incoming drone ships, etc.